 Table of Contents

-- Packed with nutrients.
-Treat yourself to a ginger shot when you want to feel better or need a boost of energy.
-The short list of healthy ingredients loads these wellness shots with immune-boosting, anti-aging, and gut-healthy properties, all while contributing to weight loss.
+The shortlist of healthy ingredients loads these wellness shots with immune-boosting, anti-aging, and gut-healthy properties, all while contributing to weight loss.
+(As I’m not a doctor, you can read more about these here and here).

 - Perfect texture and flavor.
 The texture is smooth and refreshing.
 Thanks to the pineapple and coconut water, it’s full of tropical flavor.
 The ginger is evident but not overpowering.